Jemele Hill: What Joe Biden Said About Black Voters 'Was Accurate'

 She also tweeted that you aren’t really black if you don’t support the candidates she supports.

 “I don’t have a problem with the statement because he was clearly referring to this from a policy and track record standpoint.
 If you’re black and you support anti-black policies and positions, then that makes you …?
-You’re still technically black but you ain’t with us,” she wrote.
+You’re still technically black but you ain’t with us,” she wrote:

 I don’t have a problem with the statement because he was clearly referring to this from a policy and track record standpoint.
 If you’re black and you support anti-black policies and positions, then that makes you …?
 You’re still technically black but you ain’t with us